ESPmonster/Esphome-boat-battery-and-waterlevel-monitor/README.md

 An ESP32 was used because it should have superior wifi and allows 5V on the VIN pin.

 Update 05-2021: I replaced the analog to digital voltage sensor because its values varied strongly.
 Instead, I now use a INA226 voltage sensor: much better!
-Also, I added a binary water level sensor because the ultrasonic sensor had some trouble getting reliable measurements in the messy hull.
-The latter has now also been fixed by placing the ultrasonic sensor in large (110 mm diameter) sewage pipe with the sensor placed in a (conus-shaped) funnel to direct the sound in the right direction (see photographs).
+Also, I added a float switch because the ultrasonic sensor had some trouble getting reliable measurements in the messy hull.
+Because the float switch suffered from floating in the off state, I added a 47k pull-down resistor.
+The ultrasonic sensor has now also been fixed by placing the ultrasonic sensor in large (110 mm diameter) sewage pipe with the sensor placed in a (conus-shaped) funnel to direct the sound in the right direction (see photographs).

 ## circuit
 The circuit was based on the one from Cris2b but the voltage divider to directly measure voltage was later removed because of poor measurement precision.
 I also added the ultrasonic sensor, ina226, and float switch.